 They’ve done studies with people kept in caves or bunkers, and with no outside light, this does happen.

-While light is the main way that the body re-sets the circadian clock, food timing, and temperature changes can also make an impact.
+While light is the main way the body resets the circadian clock, food timing and temperature changes can also make an impact.

 What about melatonin?